 I’ve been observing a quickening of sorts.
 The people around me are waking up.
 Breakthroughs are happening, Commitments are deepening.
-Maybe it’s because I’ve meant some stellar individuals on my Fire Starter tour this summer, but something sparkly and hot is in the air.
+Maybe it’s because I’ve meant some stellar individuals this summer, but something sparkly and hot is in the air.
 And it’s pretty sexy.
 But I happen to find consciousness super sexy.
 And the more I feel my own essence rising, the sexier life seems.

 But I’ve noticed that even shiny, sexy, wide-awake people don’t talk that much about sex.
 The general conversation starts and stops with whether you’re getting it or not.
 “It’s good.”
 “We need to make more time for it.”
 “Haven’t gotten around to it.”

 If the sex conversation is relegated to the cultural fringe, it’s likely reflecting where it lies on our personal list of priorities.
 And you don’t have to have a partner to have a sex life, BTW.
 Just ask Mama Gena who makes it, uh, pointedly clear that the clitoris has 8000 nerve endings of its very own.

 You can be sure that your sex life is a microcosm of the macrocosm of your entire life.

 Deep but quiet.
 Repressed.
 Rigorous.
 Loving but slightly aggressive.
 Playful and sweet.
 Dutiful.
 Whatever is going down in the sack is going ‘round in your life as a greater theme.
 So maybe we should talk about it more.
 At least to ourselves.

 For the sake of shaking up mindsets, what if you gave your sexual well being the same weighty importance that we tend to give the other day-to-day stuff?:

 What if we treated our sex lives with the same importance as our diet?
 Imagine counting orgasms like you counted calories.
 What if there was the same urgency to get funky with your lover or yourself as there was to get to yoga or spinning class?